Disney World provides a vast network of free transportation throughout the parks, resorts and Disney Springs.

 ————————————————————————————————————————-

-NEED TO RENT A SCOOTER or WHEELCHAIR?
+NEED TO RENT A SCOOTER OR WHEELCHAIR?
 We recommend Buena Vista Rentals.

 Our readers get a FREE ACCESSORY with rental.

-Choose a FREE REAR BASKET, CUP HOLDER OR CANE HOLDER with scooter rental.
+Choose a FREE REAR BASKET, CUP HOLDER, OR CANE HOLDER with scooter rental.
 MENTION THE DISCOUNT CODE “DIZABLED“.

 Click here to see the free offer on their website.
 Or Call: (866) 484-4797 (mention the diz-abled.com offer)